Skip to main content

 Emergency relief trough cash assistence

 Homes, schools, hospitals, water installations, power stations: nothing in Ukraine is spared by rockets and bombings.
 Many Ukrainians fled in haste.
 Women and children leave the country, men stay behind to fight.
-Refugees often have to wait for hours at a border post, at night the temperature drops below zero.
+People who stay or return often find their homes in ruins.

 Focus on vulnerable groups

-ZOA aims to assist the most vulnerable IDP's.
+ZOA aims to assist the most vulnerable IDP's around Uzgorod with cash transfers.
 Single mothers with children are given priority, as are the elderly and families with more than three children.
-An on-site investigation by ZOA's Disaster Response Team has shown that it is precisely these vulnerable people who need cash transfers.
+An on-site assessment by ZOA's Disaster Response Team has shown that it is precisely these vulnerable people who need cash transfers.
 Emergency aid specialist Hielke Zantema: “Many people who had a financial buffer have fled the country.
 The people we are now helping in Ukraine barely have the means to travel.
 We can help these people quickly and effectively via cash transfers.”

 Flexible emergency assistance